Code of Conduct

 Reporting Suspected Violations

 Those acting on behalf of the University shall seek appropriate guidance when faced with ethical dilemmas.
-Please contact the University's Assistant Vice President of Human Resources for guidance or to report a suspected violation of this Code, except as set forth below.
+Please contact the University's Vice President of Human Resources for guidance or to report a suspected violation of this Code, except as set forth below.
 In the event that a suspected violation arises out of conduct by an individual or individuals in the human resources department, such potential violations should be directed to the University President's office.
 In the event that a suspected violation arises out of conduct by an individual or individuals in the President's office, such potential violations should be directed to the Chairman of the Board of Trustees.

 Reports of suspected violations of this Code will be handled with discretion, and shared only on a need to know basis.
 Reports may be made anonymously.